carbon-language/carbon-lang/llvm/docs/LangRef.rst

 generator cannot determine the frame allocation offset of functions defined in other modules.

 The ``fp`` argument to '``llvm.localrecover``' must be a frame pointer of a call frame that is currently live.
-The return value of '``llvm.frameaddress``' is one way to produce such a value, but most platforms also expose the frame pointer through stack unwinding mechanisms.
+The return value of '``llvm.localaddress``' is one way to produce such a value, but various runtimes also expose a suitable pointer in platform-specific ways.

 The ``idx`` argument to '``llvm.localrecover``' indicates which alloca passed to '``llvm.localescape``' to recover.
 It is zero-indexed.